-The roadmap should also contain the potential obstacles that may come in the way of successful completion.
+The roadmap should also contain the potential obstacles or project risks that may come in the way of successful completion.

 Now that you know what goes into an effective roadmap, here are the nine steps on how to create a roadmap in project management.

-In project road mapping, your work is only as good as the tools you use since they determine how much data you will be able to put together, visualize with ease, and track with clarity.
-Project management software should be intuitive and pull data from other sources.
+In project road mapping, your work is only as good as the project roadmap tools you use since they determine how much data you will be able to put together, visualize with ease, and track with clarity.
+Project management software should be intuitive and pull data from other sources as required.